-There have been reports of irritating fumes coming from the desiccant during reactivation.
-While our attempts to duplicate the problem have been unsuccessful, we still urge you to use caution.
+Irritating fumes can come from the desiccant during reactivation, and you should use caution.
 Material Safety Data Sheets are in the back of this manual.

 The desiccant's ability to remove moisture may lessen with each saturation/reactivation cycle, resulting in a need for more frequent service.
 After several cycles, the desiccant may no longer be effective as it saturates too quickly.
 At this point, replace the desiccant.